 5. Thurlow Close Playground Description: Thurlow Close Playground is a Local Area for Play (LAP) and is owned by East Suffolk Council.
-In reasonably close proximity Thurlow Close playground is within a large housing estate. to the community it serves Demonstrably special to a Thurlow Close playground provides facilities close to home local community and holds a for 4-6-year-olds. particular local significance Local in character and is not Thurlow Close Playground is in character with a residential an extensive tract of land area recreation space and surrounding green area and is l approximately 1.12 hectares in size and is not an extensive tract of land.
+In reasonably close Thurlow Close playground is within a large housing proximity to the estate. community it serves Demonstrably special to a Thurlow Close playground provides facilities close to local community and holds home for 4-6-year-olds. a particular local significance Local in character and is Thurlow Close Playground is in character with a not an extensive tract of residential area recreation space and surrounding land green area and is approximately 1.12 hectares in size and is not an extensive tract of land.